 Flood is heavily involved in the EdTech community.
 He is an active member of the Consortium on School Networking (CoSN), serving on the Board of Directors since 2015.
 In 2013, he was recognized as CoSN’s Private Sector Champion of the year.
 Flood also served on advisory boards for the Horizon K-12 Report, Driving K-12 Innovation Initiative, EdNET, WirelessEdTech, International Society for Technology in Education’s Special Interest Group – Mobile Learning (ISTE SIGML) and Digital Equity Professional Learning Network (ISTE DE-PLN).
 Flood is actively involved with federal, state a local policy via SETDA, SHLB and CoSN.

-Derrick leads the operations team for Kajeet.
+Derrick Frost is senior vice president, operations, at Kajeet®.
 He brings 25 years of corporate executive experience in the areas of large-scale operations management, technology development and implementation, project management, IT systems integration, product engineering, sales, and new business development.

 Derrick also served as Senior Vice President and General Manager of Global IP Video Solutions for Alcatel-Lucent and as the Founder & CEO if Internet video company Invision TV.
 Derrick spent over 11 years in the cable industry, last serving as Senior Vice President of Operations and Engineering at Time Warner Cable.
 Derrick has a Bachelor of Science Degree in Electrical Engineering from the University of Maryland and lives in Silver Spring, Maryland.